 The Board of Directors currently consists of nine members.
 As previously announced, Bryce Blair, a current director and the Chairman of the Board, has announced that he will retire at the end of his current term, which expires at the 2013 Annual Meeting of Stockholders.
 The Board of Directors has nominated for election the remaining eight current directors and Glyn F. Aeppel.
 Accordingly, nine nominees will stand for election at the Annual Meeting and if elected will serve until the 2014 Annual Meeting of Stockholders and until their successors are elected and qualify.
 The following individuals have been nominated by the Board of Directors to serve as directors: Glyn F. Aeppel, Alan B. Buckelew, Bruce A. Choate, John J. Healy, Jr., Timothy J. Naughton, Lance R. Primis, Peter S. Rummell, H. Jay Sarles, and W. Edward Walter (each, a "Nominee" and, collectively, the "Nominees").
 The Board of Directors anticipates that each of the Nominees, if elected, will serve as a director.
-However, if any person nominated by the Board of Directors may recommend.
+However, if any person nominated by the Board of Directors is unable to serve or for good cause will not serve, the proxies will be voted for the election of such other person as the Board of Directors may recommend.
 You may not vote for more than nine directors at the Annual Meeting.

 Only holders of record of Common Stock as of the close of business on the Record Date are entitled to vote on this proposal.
 Proxies will be voted for all of the Nominees unless contrary instructions are set forth on the enclosed proxy card.
 Under the Company's Bylaws, the affirmative vote of the holders of a majority of the total votes cast for and affirmatively withheld as to each Nominee is required to elect such Nominee.
 Under Maryland law, abstentions and broker non-votes are not treated as votes cast.

 Accordingly, an abstention or broker non-vote will have no effect on the result of the vote.